Ghahfarokhi/ATG_CRISPRess2_to_RIMA2/README.md

 ### Transfer RIMA files to a Win or Mac computer
 * Copy and paste `experiment_sheet.tsv` table to **Experiment** worksheet in **RIMA2_v20240420.xlsm** file.
-* an already completed RIMA workbook for the test samples in provided in the **test_data** folder.
+* an already completed RIMA workbook for the test samples is provided in the **test_data** folder.
-* Transfer RIMA variant tables to **"C:\RIMA\Raw\"** folder any other location
+* Transfer RIMA variant tables to **"C:\RIMA\Raw\"** folder or any other desited location except cloud-based folders like One Drive.
-* In nessesary adjust the file addresses in the ****Experiment** worksheet accordign to your local disk address.
+* In nessesary adjust the file addresses in the **Experiment** worksheet accordign to your local disk address.
 * *IMPORTANT NOTE*: file addresses should be alphanumerical without spaces.
 * Correct the **Total Files** in the **Experiment** worksheet cell "**C13**".
 * Proceed to the "**Single**" worksheet, adjust the required user inputs in cells **D11:D13** and **K11:K18**.
 If insertions at the cut-site are expected, then provide the expected insertion sequences in cells **W6:W17** with their corresponding names in **U6:U17**.
 * Press the **Batch** buttom and follow the instructions.
-* Highly recommended close all other Excel workbooks before running RIMA.
+* *IMPORTANT NOTE*: close all other Excel workbooks before running RIMA.
 Also, don't use your computer during the run.
-* Consult the **Log** worksheet to check if any of the samples had errors during the run.
+* Once the run is complete, consult the **Log** worksheet to check if any of the samples had errors during the run.

 ### RIMA vs CRISPResso
 ![Snapshots of RIAM and CRISPResso outputs](./test_data/CRISPResso_vs_RIMA_output.png)